MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 - The Windows build revision of a device is less than the Windows build version of the update specified in the policy.

-- Before the device completes the install of an expedited update by restarting, the device runs a scan that identifies a newer update is applicable.
-To qualify, the newer update must include the updates that were provided by the update you specified in your policy.
+- During the expedite process, a device might run a subsequent scan which can detect a newer update.
 This can occur due to the timing of:

   - When the device restarts to complete installation
   - When it runs its daily scan
   - When a new update becomes available